clobee/clobee-archive.github.io/docs/CTF/THM/simple_ctf.md

 Dammit man... you'te the worst dev i've seen.
 You set the same pass for the system user, and the password is so weak... i cracked it in seconds.
 Gosh... what a mess!
 ```

-Using Gobuster we were able to discover these folders
+Using Gobuster we were able to discover few folders

 ```bash
 gobuster dir -u http://10.10.219.139:80 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt

 /simple (Status: 301)
 ```

-Visiting `http://10.10.219.139:80/simple` we know that we are working with CMSMadeSimple (maybe version 2.2.8)

 ```bash
 gobuster dir -u http://10.10.219.139:80/simple -w /usr/share/wordlists/dirb/common.txt -x .bak, .sql, .log